RaymondTrinh91/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. map creates a new array and forEach does not

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? methods are functions in objects
 3. What is closure?
+a closure is a parent container for next variables and functions
 4. Describe the four rules of the 'this' keyword.
+Window Binding:Targets the entire window
+Implicit Binding:Targets the object preceding the dot New Binding: Targets the object that was created by constructor functions Explicit Binding: Targets the object that we .call or .apply
 5. Why do we need super() in an extended class?
+We need super to call the parent class.
 ## Project Set up

 Follow these steps to set up and work on your project: